What are Credit Analysis Ratios?

 Common leverage ratios include:

 For leverage ratios, a lower leverage ratio indicates less leverage.
-For example, if the debt to asset ratio is 0.1, it means debt funds 10% of the assets and equity funds the remaining 90%.
+For example, if the debt to asset ratio is 0.1, it means that debt funds 10% of the assets and equity funds the remaining 90%.
 A lower leverage ratio means less asset or capital funded by debt.
-Banks or creditors like this as it indicates less existing risk.
+Banks or creditors like this, as it indicates less existing risk.

 Coverage ratios measure the coverage that income, cash, or assets provide for debt or interest expenses.
 The higher the coverage ratio, the greater the ability of a company to meet its financial obligations.

 Coverage ratios include: